altayeb1980/personality_test/README.md

 The application on startup parse the json file and save data according to each entity in the database.

-The tables represnted in this application are: Question, QuestionCategory, QuestionType, User.
+The tables represented in this application are: Question, QuestionCategory, QuestionType, User.

 No need to create schema or prepare database for this application Docker container take care for prepare MYSQL Database and create schema.

-The application docker or standalone link to the mysql container, and persist the data to the databse on the startup.
+The application can be run by docker or standalone and link to the mysql instance container, and persist the data to the databse on the startup.

 # Usage
 The Personality test applications stores the questions in a MySQL instance, so it expects the MySQL database to be up and running.
 The bellow command starts a MySQL container with a newly created database personality_test_db in it.
 It also sets up the mysql root password as root.